Antisocial behaviour involves causing alarm or distress to someone who does not live with the perpetrator.

 What happens next

-Once you've contacted us quoting ‘Community Trigger’ you'll receive an initial response within three working days, we will then contact you to confirm if your report has met the threshold and details of how we will conduct the review
+Once you've contacted us quoting ‘Community Trigger’ you'll receive an initial response within 3 working days, we will then contact you to confirm if your report has met the threshold and details of how we will conduct the review